Stephen-Nuttall/ModTracker/README.md

 To run Mod Tracker Web in your IDE:
 - Install Python 3 and the required libraries listed above (You do not need to install ones used for the desktop app).
-- Unsure localhost ports 5173 and 8000 are available.
+- Ensure localhost ports 5173 and 8000 are available.
-- From the WebApp directory, run `./runServers.ps1`.
+- In your python virtual environment and from the WebApp directory, run `./runServers.ps1`.
 (Note: this script accepts an optional -Path argument.
 Example use: `./WebApp/runServers.ps1 -Path "./WebApp"`)
 - Open http://localhost:5173/ in your web browser.

 To run Mod Tracker Desktop in your IDE: